 The other week a colleague at work said ‘Well, you could always write a blog’.

 What will the blog be like?

-A sort of irregular journal, a way of publishing mockery and sarcasm at the expense of things which annoy or amuse me.
+A sort of irregular journal.
 There will be quite a lot about living in Portugal, language, sport, and what’s on British television.
 It will mostly aim to be humorous, but not always succeed.
-It will avoid complex issues like the plague.* It will not, even intermittently, be Tolstoyan in its seriousness, ambition and moral scope.
+It will avoid complex issues like the plague.* It will not be Tolstoyan in its seriousness, ambition and moral scope.

 There will be anecdotal descriptions of incidents, places and so on.
 The easily-embarrassed reader may wish to give these literary sallies a wide berth, but I enjoy writing them.

 It will be a ragbag of bits and pieces, reminiscences, jokes, other people’s poetry, critical comment on old pop songs nobody cares about any more…